 A recruiter has no role in handling the Form I-20.
 A recruiter cannot issue a Form I-20, nor should the recruiter retain an original Form I-20 or refuse to give the form to a prospective international student for any reason.
 Admission to a school should be based upon the student’s qualifications, as submitted with the prospective F-1 or M-1 student’s application to the school.

-For more information, please visit Study in the States’ What is a Commission-Based Recruiter resource page.
+For more information, please visit Study in the States’ What is a Commission-Based Recruiter resource page and ICE.gov's policy guidance on Form I-20 Issuance and School Use of Recruiters.
 For assistance for prospective students preparing to study in the United States, please learn more about EducationUSA.

 Power of Attorney